 Both.
 The idea that baldness comes only from your mother’s side is a persistent myth.
 The X chromosome from your mother carries the AR gene, linked to how follicles respond to androgens, but your father’s genes affect thickness, coverage, and density.

-Genetic testing for hair thinning risk
+Genetic testing for thinning risk

 DNA tests can detect AR gene markers and other relevant variants from a saliva sample.
 Results cannot predict exact timing but help guide preventive care decisions.